gtrensch/SoftwareDevInScience2021/exercises/part_1.md

 7. Let your collaborator issue a pull request against the project 'main'!

-8. (optional) Use the graphical repository browser gitk to display the changes in the repository.
+8. (optional) Use the graphical repository browser 'gitk' to display the changes applied to your repository.

 ## :+1: Hints ##